johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/CS472-Spring2023.md

 =========
 The following book is recommended as general background information to the course.
 They are available in the library.
-1. Design Patterns: Elements of Reusable Object-Oriented Software
+1. Design Patterns: Elements of Reusable Object-Oriented Software, Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides
 2. Design Patterns in Modern C++: Reusable Approaches for Object-Oriented Software Design
 3. Using UML : Software Engineering with Objects and Components
+4. Pro Git, available for free at: https://git-scm.com/book/en/v2

-4. Cooperative Software Development, Amy Ko, available for free: [Book Site](https://faculty.washington.edu/ajko/books/cooperative-software-development/)
+5. Cooperative Software Development, Amy Ko, available for free: [Book Site](https://faculty.washington.edu/ajko/books/cooperative-software-development/)

 Attendance:
 ========